Current Covid-19 Guidelines (Updated October 2022)

 -Or, if you are not feeling great

 We are all in this together and are here to help!
-We are committed to providing you with the best dental care available, and helping keep you and our entire community healthy.
-Please follow the guidelines for social distancing and washing your hands frequently so that everyone stays healthy.
+We are committed to providing you with the best dental care available and helping keep you and our entire community healthy.
+Please wash your hands frequently and wear your masks in any healthcare facility so that everyone stays healthy.

 What constitutes an emergency is actually pretty simple-It’s about pain or trauma.
 Some common dental emergencies include: